farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 - then maybe a property test to text edge cases.
 Just generate a meta tree, convert it to yaml, then use that as my document
 - after that is individual headings, then nested headings
   - probably test different heading levels at top level of document to make sure I can use an h2 not under an h1 etc

+## Include Tags in Model?
+Q: Should I also model tags as part of the note model?

+It could be a nice option, but I also think it could make the model too heavy if included by default.
+Perhaps I have some option to identify all tags on-demand.
+By default it would have to be some alphanumeric followed by a colon and not include spaces or any colon would cause preceding text to become a tag.

+It would be pretty fun to make a visual graph of notes.
+Even one that updates as the user types notes.
+Might be a good portfolio item.
+- I could explain notedown in markdown used to generate the graph visualizing notedown
+- maybe even make a logo like the markdown logo, but with an N instead